beenotung/image-dataset/README.md

 - `-w, --webUI`: Launch the web-based user interface.
 - `-p, --port <number>`: Set the port for the web UI.
 Default is 8100.
+- `-d, --difficulty <number>`: Set the difficulty for image classifier model.
+Over-complex setting may result in over-fitting.
+  - 1 for low complexity (default)
+  - 2-3 for moderate complexity
+  - 4-5 for high complexity

 **Notes:**